Ongenix/Auto-Youtube-Dislike/README.md

 # Auto-Youtube-Dislike

+# Status = BAD.
+This will dislike every page, a unintended feature.
+This will also only dislike after you leave the page.

 # How to install this script
 1. Install Tampermonkey (http://tampermonkey.net/)
 2. Click on the icon and click "Create a new script"